wahooli/gitops-repo/README.md

 Readme will be updated later, maybe

 ## How to's
-Include local gitconfig
+Include repo githooks
-`git config --local include.path .gitconfig`
+`git config core.hooksPath .githooks/`

 Ensure you have ansible-vault installed
 Create file `vault-password.txt` into repo root, containing the decryption key for inventory